manticoresoftware/manticoresearch-java/README.md

 # Manticore Java client

 ❗ WARNING: this is a development version of the client.
-The latest release's readme is https://github.com/manticoresoftware/manticoresearch-java/tree/5.0.0
+The latest release's readme is https://github.com/manticoresoftware/manticoresearch-java/tree/6.0.0

+❗ WARNING: the current version has breaking changes compared to the previous release https://github.com/manticoresoftware/manticoresearch-java/tree/5.0.0

 Manticore Search Client

 - API version: 6.0.0

-- Build date: 2024-10-28T14:26:41.232179329Z[Etc/UTC]
+- Build date: 2025-01-31T13:59:29.723520242Z[Etc/UTC]

-Сlient for Manticore Search.

 ## Requirements